-#France, #Germany, #Spain, #UK, #EU #Gender, #Racism/Migrants, #LGBTQI+, #Disability

-Joint trainings for bridging social partners for intersectional equality in the workplace
+#France, #Germany, #Spain, #UK, #EU #Gender, #Racism/Migrants, #LGBTQI+, #Disability bridging social partners for interin the workplace

-Collective bargaining requires partners (primarily trade unions, companies and employers' organisations) who share the principles of anti-discrimination.
+Joint trainings for Collective bargaining requires partners (primarily trade unions, companies and employers' organisations) who share the principles of anti-discrimination.
 Building up a shared anti-discrimination culture is the prerequisite for collective bargaining to yield good results.
-Communication and training initiatives involving trade unionists, companies, experts can offer such opportunity, as in the case of the cycle of meetings and workshops organized by the CTUM trade union of Montenegro.
+Communication and training initiatives involving trade unionists, companies, experts sectional equality can offer such opportunity, as in the case of the cycle of meetings and workshops organized by the CTUM trade union of Montenegro.

+#Montenegro

-#Montenegro #Gender
+#Gender